howerj/bit-serial/readme.md

   * [ ] As a low speed UART (Bit-Banged)
   * [ ] As a VT100 interface for a VGA Text Terminal in a CGA graphics card
 * [ ] Simplify the CPU

+# Notes

+* The CPU is difficult to program, and really needs a new instruction set, one that is easier to use.
+The CPU probably needs redesigning...There are too many different flags and states.
+Either the CPU needs redesigning or the tool chain should hide all this complexity.
+* Variable cycle states should have been used, FETCH could be 4/5 cycles, INDIRECT could be 12/13 cycles, OPERAND could be merged with EXECUTE, and EXECUTE 16/17 along with the other instructions.

 # References / Appendix